-5.15.2.
+5.8.2.
 GBDES

-The astrometric solution final is fit by GbdesAstrometricFitTask in drp tasks, which runs the wcsfit fitter from the gbdes package (G. M. Bernstein 2022; G. M. Bernstein et al. 2017) on the ensemble of images in a given band overlapping with a given tract.
+The final astrometric solution by GbdesAstrometricFitTask in drp_tasks, which runs the wcsfit fitter from the gbdes package (G. M. Bernstein 2022; G. M. Bernstein et al. 2017) on the ensemble of images in a given band overlapping with a given tract.
 This task fits a per-detector polynomial distortion model, a per-exposure polynomial distortion model, and position for all the isolated star sources in the component images.
 This is done by first associating all isolated point sources in the input images and matching them with an external reference catalog.
 The model is then fit by iterating between fitting the per-detector and per-exposure polynomial models, and recalculating the best-fit solution for the object positions.